Real Reason Leadership

 Real Reason draws on experts in language and cognition at the University of California, Berkeley — a premier institution for work on cognitive linguistics.
 Linguists who have contributed to this work include Alyssa Wulf, Jason Patent, Jenny Lederer, Nancy Urban, Sarah Berson, and the members of Real Reason's Panel on Language and Politics.
 Today, Real Reason is led by:

-Alyssa holds an M.A. in Linguistics from Gallaudet University, a B.A. in Psychology from Wesleyan University, and has completed work toward a Ph.D. in Linguistics at the University of California, Berkeley.
+Alyssa completed an M.A. in Linguistics from Gallaudet University, a B.A. in Psychology from Wesleyan University, and work toward a Ph.D. in Linguistics at the University of California, Berkeley.

 Erik lived and studied in Taiwan and China for three years and is fluent in Mandarin Chinese.
+He is also a partner at Real Language LLC.
 He holds a B.S. in Foreign Service from Georgetown University, an M.A. in East Asian Studies from Stanford University, and has completed work toward a Ph.D. in History at the University of California, Berkeley.

 As Chair of Real Reason's Board of Directors, Karin oversees the organization's governance — ensuring that it maintains legal compliance, remains consistent with its mission and values in serving the public good, and continually strives to realize its potential.